dshills/goauto/README.md

 ```

 ## To Do
-* Concurrent Workflows
 * More built ins for Web development LESS, Reload (Certainly can be done now but it would be nice to have built ins)
-* Add more Verbose sections for better debugging
 * Test large, concurrent, multi Pipeline, multi Worflow systems

 ## License